 - Website Banners

-Walmart’s back-to-school banner features all school essentials from dorm finds to study stationeries and has a clear and straightforward objective that will most certainly encourage people to take a closer look.
+Walmart’s back-to-school banner features all school essentials from dorm finds to study stationeries and has a clear and straightforward objective that will most certainly encourage people to look closer.

 - Dedicated web pages

 Ikea, like Walmart, has a separate web page dedicated to back-to-school shopping.
 What makes this so beneficial?
 Because it makes these products easier to discover.
-They are grouped under specific clusters that help website visitors find their much-needed items with ease.
+They are grouped under specific clusters that help website visitors easily find their much-needed items.
 I love Ikea because they have many images showing entire rooms and desks, with multiple Ikea products and their prices.
 So you can easily hover over a particular item, and you’ll see the price.

 This way of showcasing products can lead to cross-selling and higher average order values.
-For example, when someone looks at an excellent desk, they might realize that the lamp matches the color as well.
-So, they’ll end up buying two items instead of one; see where I’m getting at ;)?
+For example, when someone looks at an excellent desk, they might realize that the lamp also matches the color.
+So, they’ll buy two items instead of one; see where I’m getting at ;)?

 - Specific categories